T

 neighborhood

-A charming colonial street known for its artisan shops, traditional restaurants, and lively atmosphere.
-It's a perfect place to stroll, enjoy local crafts, and taste Ecuadorian delicacies.
+A charming, narrow colonial street known for its artisan shops, traditional restaurants, and lively atmosphere, especially in the evenings.
+During the day, it's a great place to explore local crafts and enjoy a leisurely lunch.

 3. Afternoon